medplum/medplum/packages/core/README.md

-# Medplum

-Medplum is a healthcare platform that helps you quickly develop high-quality compliant applications.
-Medplum includes a FHIR server, React component library, and developer app.

 # Medplum JS Client Library

 The Medplum JS Client Library is a pure TypeScript library for calling a FHIR server from the browser.